lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 The build file is written in a JSON format.
 The file is parsed by using the Typesafe config library, therefore the syntax of the file can be simplified by using the conventions of that library: double quotes and commas may be omitted, variable substitution is available, and other facilities are available.
-We strongly recommend you to check the many options that are available to simplify writing configuration; they are all documented on the website of the `config library <http://github.com/typesafehub/config>`_.
+You should check the many options that are available to simplify the syntax of configuration file; they are all documented on the website of the `config library <http://github.com/typesafehub/config>`_.
 In addition, dbuild has one special feature concerning lists of strings: whenever a list of strings is expected, in the form ``"x":["a","b","c"]``, if you have only one element you can also omit the square brackets altogether.